Battle of Gazala: Eighth Army retreat

 On 14 June, Auchinleck authorised Ritchie to withdraw from the Gazala Line.
 The defenders in the El Adem and two neighbouring boxes held on and the 1st South African Division was able to withdraw along the coast road, practically intact.
-The road could not accommodate two divisions and the remaining two brigades of the 50th (Northumbrian) Division could not retreat eastwards, because of the Axis tanks and attacked south-west, breaking through the lines of the 27th Infantry Division "Brescia" and 17th Infantry Division "Pavia" of X Corps; then headed south into the desert, before turning east.
-London would not contemplate a withdrawal to the better defensive positions on the Egypt-Libya frontier and on 14 June, Auchinleck ordered to Ritchie to hold a line running south-east from Acroma (west of Tobruk) through El Adem to Bir El Gubi.
-By the evening of 15 June, the Point 650 box had been overrun and on 16 June, the defenders at Point 187 had been forced by lack of supplies to evacuate.
+The road could not accommodate two divisions and the remaining two brigades of the 50th (Northumbrian) Division could not retreat eastwards because of the Axis tanks and attacked south-west, breaking through the lines of the 27th Infantry Division "Brescia" and 17th Infantry Division "Pavia" of X Corps; then headed south into the desert, before turning east.
+London would not contemplate a withdrawal to the better defensive positions on the Egypt–Libya frontier and on 14 June, Auchinleck ordered to Ritchie to hold a line running south-east from Acroma (west of Tobruk) through El Adem to Bir El Gubi.
+By the evening of 15 June, the defensive box at Point 650 had been overrun and on 16 June, the defenders at Point 187 had been forced by lack of supplies to evacuate.
 The defensive boxes at El Adem and Sidi Rezegh were also attacked by the Afrika Korps.
-On 17 June, both boxes were evacuated ending any chance of preventing the encirclement of Tobruk.
+On 17 June, both boxes were evacuated, ending any chance of preventing the encirclement of Tobruk.
 Ritchie ordered the Eighth Army to withdraw to Mersa Matruh, about 100 mi east of the frontier, leaving Tobruk to threaten the Axis lines of communication as in 1941.
 The retreat became known to some as the Gazala Gallop.